duracell80/midnight-sectors/README.md

 Thus giving the impression of instant communication in the most important direction, Mars back to Earth (Thank you PKD).

 #### Enhancing the Martian Time-Slip
 Whereas PKD (Phillip K Dick) imagined the time at midnight to be frozen to celebrate Mars as a distinct civilization from Earth and a time to shed inhibitions, freezing time doesn't make too much logical sense in practical life.
-Therefore the first 36 sectors after midnight (The Decons) can be aproximated to a percentage.
-The progress of the time slip can be measured and at the end of the time slip (The Decons).
+Therefore the first 36 sectors after midnight (The Decons) can be approximated as a percentage.
 This time slip provides the perfect calculation to make Mars be consistently ahead of Earth by 36 sectors.
-Giving a mechanisim to send a message from Mars timestamped with a local Mars time that would then almost equate to a real time on Earth or be considered the deliver by time to Earth based reception systems.
+Giving a mechanisim to send a message from Mars timestamped with a local Mars time that would then almost equate to a real time in Earth based reception systems.

 ```
 The extent of how far Mars is ahead of Earth shows around 65% past 11 at or 23:40 at night